Wendo Kolosoy: Retirement and revival (1960s–1990s)

 At the height of his career, Wendo developed friendships with several figures who would later become central to Congolese independence, most notably Patrice Lumumba.
 The assassination of Prime Minister Lumumba in 1961, followed by the rise to power of Lieutenant General Mobutu Sese Seko in 1965, led Wendo to withdraw from politics, music, and public life.
 He expressed disillusionment with the way music was increasingly appropriated for political purposes and decided to stop performing.

 "Because political men at the time wanted to use musicians like stepping stones.
 That is to say, they wanted musicians to sing their favors.
 Me, I did not want to do that.
 That's why I decided it was best for me, Wendo, to pull myself out of the music scene, and stay home".

 After a prolonged silence, Wendo's earlier recordings were revived in 1966 when Tabu Ley Rochereau reissued his hits on the Flash label.
 He subsequently joined Tabu Ley's band, Orchestre Afrisa International, with whom he toured Europe.
-Upon returning to Kinshasa in 1967, however, Wendo departed from the band.
+After returning to Kinshasa in 1967, however, Wendo departed from the band.
 In 1973, he contributed to the double album Anthologie de la Musique Zaïroise Moderne, produced by Papa Noël Nedule under President Mobutu's Authenticité cultural program, and he later performed at several international festivals, including those in Berlin, Paris, and Brussels.
 Nevertheless, his career began to wane during the 1970s, a decline noted by Dieumerci Monga Monduka of Le Potentiel.
 To preserve his legacy, President Mobutu appointed him to the music division of the Congolese National Theatre Company (Compagne Théâtre National Congolais).
 Though his public appearances became infrequent thereafter, each appearance stood out for his striking white hair, distinctive voice, expressive dance movements, and retro style of dress.
 Between 1972 and 1980, he also appeared in the radio program Bakolo Miziki, hosted by Mama Angebi and Mama Kanzaku, which provided the occasion for him to form the band Victoria Bakolo Miziki, marking his return to the musical stage.